HariSekhon/DevOps-Bash-tools/README.md

   - `github_repo_teams.sh` - fetches the GitHub Enterprise teams and their role permisions for a given repo.
 Combine with `github_foreach_repo.sh` to audit your all your personal or GitHub organization's repos
   - `github_repo_collaborators.sh` - fetches a repo's granted users and outside invited collaborators as well as their role permisions for a given repo.
 Combine with `github_foreach_repo.sh` to audit your all your personal or GitHub organization's repos
   - `github_repo_protect_branches.sh` - enables branch protections on the given repo.
 Can specify one or more branches to protect, otherwise finds and applies to any of `master`, `main`, `develop`
+  - `github_repo_fork_update.sh` - updates a forked repo by creating pull requests for full tracking and auto-merges PRs for non-production branches
   - `github_repos_public.sh` - lists public repos for a user or organization.
 Useful to periodically scan and account for any public repos
   - `github_repos_disable_wiki.sh` - disables the Wiki on one or more given repos to prevent documentation fragmentation and make people use the centralized documentation tool eg. Confluence or Slite
   - `github_repos_with_few_users.sh` - finds repos with few or no users (default: 1), which in Enterprises is a sign that a user has created a repo without assigning team privileges